MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 1. Make sure that the Group Policy changes are replicated to all domain controllers.
 2. Invoke the `gpupdate.exe` command for the changed policies to be applied immediately.
 3. Run the `gpscript.exe /startup` command for Group Policy startup scripts to be executed immediately.
-4. Execute the `net stop ntds && net start ntds` command to restart the AD DS Domain Controller service.
+4. Execute the `net.exe stop ntds && net.exe start ntds` command to restart the AD DS Domain Controller service.
 5. Repeat steps 2-4 on all domain controllers.

-### Firewall Rule Merging

-TODO: Picture of OU/GPO hierarchy from GPMC.

-### Identifying Management Traffic

-Easy: RDP, WinRM (PowerShell Remoting), ADWS,...
-Problems: MS-DRSR, LDAP, SMB, DCOM, Remote Registry

 ### Security Standards Compliance